What Is a Capture Manager? Role, Responsibilities & Career Path

 What is a capture manager?

 A capture manager is the professional responsible for developing and executing the strategy to win a specific contract opportunity, primarily before the formal RFP is issued.
 They lead the pre-RFP activities: client engagement, competitive intelligence, teaming strategy, win theme development, and capture planning.
-The role is most common in US federal government contracting and defense, but the discipline applies in any large competitive procurement environment.
+The role is most common in US federal government contracting and defense.

 What is the difference between a capture manager and a bid manager?